xmartinezpujol/react-2ndhand/README.md

 * Bundle size is currently not a problem.
 For a bigger project, use chunks in Webpack or libs like React Loadable.

+* Add a message in case there are no products in list view.

 ### Tech Stack
 ReactJS, Flow, Router, Styled-components, Storybook, Webpack4, Cypress, Jest, Enzyme.